-Sarah Peverley says: Little Finger could use his status to style himself as a "man of the people".
+Sarah Peverley: Little Finger could use his status to style himself as a "man of the people".
 If he gained the support of a significant number of lords, there was nothing to prevent him from trying to attain the crown.

 He could read others well and he made people do his bidding so he'd probably have made a very strong ruler.

-Gordon McKelvie says: As much as I enjoy watching Petyr Baelish's schemes, it would not have worked in medieval Britain.
+Gordon McKelvie: As much as I enjoy watching Petyr Baelish's schemes, it would not have worked in medieval Britain.